 Music and atmosphere

 It significantly influenced not only beer tent architecture but also the music played at Oktoberfest.
-Its band was the first to create a so-called Wiesnhit, a popular song, which dominates the bands’ playlists.
-Since 1984, when Fürstenfeld became the first song of this kind, there is an annually returning discussion about this year’s Wiesnhit.
+Its band was the first to create a so-called Wiesnhit, a popular song which dominates the bands’ playlists.
+Since 1984, when Fürstenfeld became the first song of this kind, there has been an annual discussion about this year’s Wiesnhit.

-Since 2015 the brewery has been trying to target a younger crowd by introducing new lighting and a showband playing each day between 7 and 9 p.m.
-Apparently, the brewery is still struggling with finding the right people to transport this segment, which is far from a conventional beer tent experience, as they tried out a number of bands in the last couple of year.
+Since 2015 the brewery has been trying to target a younger crowd by introducing new lighting and a show band playing each day between 7 and 9 p.m.
+Apparently, the brewery has struggled with finding the right people to transport this new identity but has now settled with the band Nachtstark to fill the evening break.
+The tent's evening experience is far from a conventional beer tent experience and closer to a schlager club.

 If you like to have a table on your own, early afternoons at Winzerer Fähndl may be a good idea for you, as they tend to be very calm there.